zx80/flask-simple-auth/README.md

     return jsonify(auth.create_token(LOGIN)), 200
 ```

-The the client application will return the token as a parameter for
+The client application will return the token as a parameter for
-authentication later requests, till it expires.
+authenticatiing later requests, till it expires.

 The main configuration directive is `FSA_TYPE` which governs authentication
 methods used by the `get_user` function, as described in the following sections: